sourav11b/Custom_LBP/README.md

               coordinator node DC : DC1

-shutdown two nodes your local datacenter DC1 the code, once the driver has realised that the local datacenter is down, will start sending requests to the remote datcenter DC2
+shutdown two nodes your local datacenter DC1 the code, once the driver has realised that the local datacenter is down( that is, the local datacenter **does not have** two replicas available for statisfying LOCAL_QOURUM requests ), will start sending requests to the remote datcenter DC2

      found row : <some value>
      coordinator node : <ip>